-About the Gyuto
+About the gyuto

+If you’re looking to invest in one but a good quality knife, then you should be looking at chef’s knife – gyuto.
+While specialised knives may be easier to use in some applications, there are few chores that a Gyuto cannot do in a pinch.
 Gyuto knives were originally designed for cutting larger pieces of beef, which is where their name came from – it literally means “a cow sword”.
 Now, they are the must have knife in the kitchen as they are very versatile – they can easily cut meat, vegetables and fruit.
 The Gyuto has become very popular as more of a general purpose knife and serves a variety of functions.
 Its double bevel makes it perfect for both left and right-handed use.

-Although inspired by 1000 years of tradition, each of the Sakai Kyuba blades is absolutely unique.
+Although inspired by over 600 years of tradition, each of the Sakai Kyuba 堺久馬 blades is absolutely unique.
 Every single one has been meticulously handmade and perfected in Japan by Sakai’s (堺市) master blacksmith.
-Forged with Damascus steel – legendary for its plasticity, hardness and distinctive patterns.
-Handle and blade satin-finished to a subtle, yet stunning lustre.
+Each blade is then forged and hand-polished in Japan by master swordsmen using techniques perfected by their families over centuries.
+The handle and blade are satin-finished to a subtle, yet stunning lustre.
 Crafted, not manufactured.
 No handle pattern is the same, guaranteeing you a unique piece of craftsmanship.